LevinsonEli/CsharpExercise4/README.md

 # CsharpExercise4
-Console menu implemention in C#.
+Console menu implementation in C#.
 More info can find at Ex04.pdf file.